What are SBA loans and how do they work?

 What is an SBA Loan Default?

-Before getting into the SBA loan default, it’s important to understand the difference between default and delinquency.
-Each lender and SBA loan has different policies on delinquency and default, so it’s important to ensure you understand the terms of your loan agreement, which includes information about missing payments.
+Before discussing SBA loan default, it’s essential to understand the distinction between default and delinquency.
+Each lender and SBA loan has different policies regarding delinquency and default, so it’s necessary to understand the terms of your loan agreement, which includes information about missed payments.
+Your lender makes the day-to-day servicing decisions for your SBA loan, not the SBA.

 SBA Loan Delinquency

 Some lenders will try to work with you when you’re late on payments.
-The lender might reach out to discover why you missed the payment and review your options to get caught up.
+The lender may contact you to determine the reason for the missed payment and review options to help you get back on track.

-Being proactive is important when you know you’ll miss a payment.
-The best course of action is to contact the lender and let them know what’s going on.
-Sometimes the lender might offer an extension, restructure your payment schedule, or let you make interest-only payments.
+Being proactive is essential when you know you’ll miss a payment.
+The best course of action is to contact the lender and inform them of the situation.
+Sometimes, the lender might discuss repayment options, such as developing an alternative payment plan.

 SBA Loan Default Process

-Once you miss enough payments, or a missed payment extends long enough, the lender marks the account in default.
-Typically, default means the lender has determined that your business is incapable of, or unwilling to, repay the loan.
+Once you miss enough payments, or a missed payment persists for a long enough period, the lender marks the account as being in default.
+Typically, “default” means the lender has determined that your business is either incapable of or unwilling to repay the loan.

 The consequences of defaulting on an SBA loan can be serious.
-When the lender begins the default process, a domino effect begins.
+When the lender initiates the default process, a domino effect is set in motion.
+Both your lender and the SBA will attempt to collect or settle the outstanding loan balance.
+Legal actions may also be involved.

 Drop in Credit Rating

-The first thing to happen is that your business credit takes a major hit.
-This will make it difficult to receive business financing in the future.
-Your personal credit score will also take a hit in most cases.
+The first thing to happen is that your business credit takes a significant hit.
+This will make it challenging to receive business financing in the future.
+Defaulting on your SBA loan can significantly impact your personal credit score.

 The Lender Seizes Assets Pledged as Collateral

-Most SBA loans require some form of collateral, which can be liquid assets like the cash in your business bank account or tangible assets like business equipment or real estate.
-The lender will begin to recoup its losses by seizing your assets.
+Most SBA loans require some form of collateral, which can be liquid assets, such as cash in your business bank account, or tangible assets, like business equipment or real estate.
+The lender will seize any collateral that you used to secure your SBA loan and sell it to recover its losses.

 Nearly every SBA loan also requires the business owner(s) to sign a personal guarantee.
 SBA loans under $150,000 usually don’t require collateral but do require a personal guarantee.